Time: 8:30am - 9:50am Monday and Wednesday

 Meeting topics and assigned readings

 Ninety-minute class sessions will alternate between discussions of key issues that include student-led components and workshops that focus on methods and project feedback.

 Required readings are starred; others are recommended and will be presented by students who have chosen that week.
+Graduate students are expected to read all of the items on the list.
 Grading policies and specific instructions for assignments will be handed out on the first day of class, and available on the course website.

 This syllabus is a living document, and the readings are subject to change as we go along, so please keep checking this document for the latest.

 Lecture & Discussion Field Experiments in Policy, Products, and Social Science (Feb 5)

 Workshop Introduction to Randomized Trials (Feb 7)

 - This session will introduce the class and discuss the readings & first assignment.